renatocron/Stash-REST/README.md

 # Tests Coverage

 I'm always trying to improve those numbers.
 Improve branch number is a very time-consuming task.
-There is a room for test all checkings and defaults on tests.
+There is a room for test all checking and defaults on tests.

     ---------------------------- ------ ------ ------ ------ ------ ------ ------
     File                           stmt   bran   cond    sub    pod   time  total